sjmoller/check_netatmo/README.md

     check_netatmo -a '{body}->{devices}[0]->{modules}[2]->{dashboard_data}->{WindAngle}' -w@220:280 -c@281:330 -m 'Wind angle is %v degrees'

-See /var/run/netatmo/data.json for possible values to check.
+See $HOME/var/netatmo/data.json for possible values to check. $HOME is the home for the user running your monitoring.

 ### Usage ###